You’ve done the work of submitting your resume to several companies.

 Another recruitment hurdle you must scale through in your job search.

 Depending on whether you used a recruitment agency or an internal recruiter, you suddenly started having mixed feelings about the job.

 Different questions start popping up on your mind.

 What if the interviewer doesn’t like me?
 And what if they don’t like my face?
 What if I start shaking?
 Should I smile or not?

 Just relax.
 Calm down.
 It’s not always like that.
-I’ll explain.
+I’ll explain it.

 The interview stage is often the most dreaded part of getting your dream job.